 The biggest problem with Parent PLUS loans is that you cannot sign up for an Income Driven Repayment Plan.
 The most popular federal repayment plans are Income Based Repayment (IBR) and Pay As You Earn (PAYE).
 Unfortunately, there is no way to get a Parent PLUS loan on either of these plans.

 However, there is still hope for parents who find themselves with payments much larger than they can afford.
 There is a relatively simple two step process for getting more realistic payments based upon your income.

 Step One: Federal Direct Consolidation

 If you google “Student Loan Consolidation” you will find a ton of different options.
 There are many companies that private student loan consolidation.
-There are private companies that will consolidate your federal loans (Note: never do business with one of these companies, they are charging you for what you can do for free).
+These lenders are usually called refinance companies.
+However, be on the lookout for companies that offer free student loan consolidation and forgiveness.
+Some of these companies charge a fee for free government services and should always be avoided.
 Finally, there is federal direct consolidation.